chimmelb/fun-node-homework/readme.md

 > Load web page -> Type in sequence in `<input>` text box -> click "Submit" button -> send http request to server -> server validates and, if good, "stores into the db" -> server sends response back -> web page displays all previous responses.

-The one trick with NodeJS is the callback style, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.store(seq)`).
-I would expect a valid string to take **1 second** to respond if the message trail went through the db.js file and waited for the callback before calling the server response.
-It will be near instant if there is a validation error.
+The one trick with NodeJS is the non-blocking I/O, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.storePromise(seq)`).
+I would expect a valid string to take **1.5 seconds** to respond.
+This will look slow to the user.
+The response will be instant if there is a validation error, but will "stall" from the client perspective as the database call is running.
 That’s the key piece, that "storing in the database" needs to finish before sending the response.

+**TL;DR If the server responds to the client before the DB is finished, that is incorrect.**

 ### Sequences
 Valid pairs of DNA are represented by `PA`, `NY`,`OH`,`WV` and encapsulate other valid pairs.
 A sequence can be any number of pairs.

-**Example valid pairs:**
+**Example of valid pairs:**

 * `PNOWVHYA`
 * `NY`
 * `WOHV`
 * `PPAA`

-**Exmaple invalid pairs: **
+**Example of invalid pairs:**

 * `PAPA` - not encapsulating
 * `NOH` - no matching pair on `N`